As a self-taught programmer, the thoughts of going to your first interview can be daunting.

 However, often times, they are clueless as to how interviews for programmer are done and have no idea how to prepare for it.
 If by chance you are one of the above, the tips below will help you to prepare for the interviews and hopefully increase your chance of landing that job.

-1. Learn and know your programming concepts, methodologies and terms.
+1. Learn and know basic programming concepts, methodologies and terms.

 There are a lot of ways that can help you to prepare for that technical assessment.
 Usually, a technical assessment will often involves question to test your knowledge in programming.